swaroop489/AI-powered-Text-Summarizer/README.md

 Input: Large text (e.g., article, research paper)  provided in input folder 1 research paper + sample.txt in /input folder

-#### Make Sure you copy all input files in local storage and delete contents of input and output folder for demonstration the code will produce input as well as output structure
+- #### Make Sure to copy all input files in local storage and delete contents of input and output folder for demonstration the code will produce input as well as output in respective folders
-#### demo output of executed code is found in /output folder in backend
+- #### output of executed code is found in /output folder in backend

 Output: Concise summary (3-5 sentences)